Frequently Asked Questions about visiting Discover

 Everyone who visits gets to play in our two floors of Story Worlds, and our Story Garden.
 These are magical spaces to help kids’ imaginations run wild.
 Our Story Builders pop up throughout the day to tell stories, sing songs and help little ones play, create and imagine.
 Your Entry ticket will give you access to these spaces.

 When you visit Discover, you can also add on additional events to your booking – these can include Storytelling Sessions for different ages, special events with authors and illustrators, and our spectacular, themed Immersive Exhibitions, where stories are brought even more amazingly to life – these change once each year.

 We also have a Bookshop and a Café.

 If you or your child like to see a new space before visiting it, take a look at our social stories videos.

 When is the quietest time to come?

-We are quietest midweek during term time, our OFF-PEAK sessions.
-On these days you get to play all day too, although one floor of our Story Worlds will sometimes be closed for an hour or so, for school visits.
+We are quietest midweek during term time.
+You can play all day in our ground floor Story World and garden, although the second floor of our Story Worlds will sometimes be closed for an hour or so, for school visits.
 If you want a day without schools, Fridays are just for families.
 If you want extra-quiet days, Tuesdays, Wednesdays and Thursdays are best.

-If you can only come on a PEAK day, we are generally a bit less busy in the afternoon and on very hot and sunny days.
+If you can only come on a weekend or during the holidays, we are generally a bit less busy in the afternoon and on very hot and sunny days.
 And rainy days are always the most busy!